How to Be a Successful Restaurant Manager

 When it comes to restaurant management, one of the biggest challenges is getting your staff to work as a team.
 You need employees who have the right mindset, can communicate well, and are passionate about serving your customers.

-Set Clear Expectations and Monitor Performance
+C. Setting Expectations and Performance Monitoring

 3. Know Your Customer Expectations

-Building Relationships with Customers
+B. Building Customer Relationships

 4. Know about Yourself and Improve Yourself to be a Better Manager